-Mayo Clinic has one of the largest cardiac ablation practices.
-Our specialists use advanced mapping systems, including multielectrode mapping and 3D heart mapping to treat tachycardia and other heart rhythm disorders.
+Mayo Clinic specialists use advanced mapping systems, including multielectrode mapping and 3D heart mapping, to treat tachycardia and other heart rhythm disorders.

-Mayo Clinic is one of the few medical centers that can perform a cardiac MRI on people with existing pacemakers or implanted cardiac defibrillators (ICDs) to more accurately diagnose and treat ventricular tachycardia.
+Mayo Clinic is one of the few medical centers that can perform cardiac MRI on people with existing pacemakers or implantable cardioverter-defibrillators (ICDs) to more accurately diagnose and treat ventricular tachycardia.

-Mayo Clinic researchers continually study new diagnosis and treatment options for people with tachycardia and conduct clinical trials.
-You may have the opportunity to participate in a clinical trial as part of your care.
-Their efforts ensure that Mayo Clinic remains on the leading edge of patient care.
+Mayo Clinic researchers have developed several innovations in tachycardia care and study ways to improve tachycardia outcomes.
+You may be eligible to participate in a clinical trial as part of your care at Mayo Clinic.
 Read more about research in the Cardiovascular Research Center.

 Expertise and rankings

-Mayo Clinic cardiologists and cardiac surgeons have extensive experience diagnosing and treating ventricular tachycardia.
-Each year, Mayo Clinic doctors treat more than 20,000 people with tachycardia.
+Mayo Clinic cardiologists and cardiovascular surgeons have extensive experience diagnosing and treating arrhythmias, including ventricular tachycardia.
+Each year, Mayo Clinic care providers treat nearly 4,000 people with ventricular tachycardia.

 Nationally recognized expertise